thapaBurg/thapaday02/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >
+    text: >+
+      If you are interested in applying to American universities and achieving success in admissions, academics, university life, career, immigration, and more, you are on the right website.
+Make your selection below.

       Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the University of Lynchburg, USA.

-      If you interested in applying to American universities, and achieving success in admissions, academics, university life, career and immigration, you are on the right website.
-Make your selection below.
     actions:
       - label: Get started
         altText: ''